Category:

 okota started her professional wrestling training at the age of 15 when she joined All Japan Women’s Pro-Wrestling (AJW).
 She received her training at the All Japan Women’s Pro-Wrestling (AJW) dojo, which was renowned for its intense and challenging training environment.
 The AJW dojo was responsible for producing many of Japan’s most successful and skilled female wrestlers, including Yokota herself.

-During her time at the AJW dojo, Jaguar Yokota was trained under the guidance of experienced trainers and wrestlers who helped her develop the foundation for her wrestling career.
-While specific trainers who worked with her are not widely documented, she was likely trained by some of the top wrestlers and trainers associated with AJW at the time.
+While at the AJW dojo, Jaguar Yokota was trained under the guidance of experienced trainers and wrestlers who helped her develop the foundation for her wrestling career.
+While specific trainers who worked with her are not widely documented, she was likely trained by some of the top wrestlers and trainers associated with AJW.

 Yokota’s training focused on technical wrestling, mat-based grappling skills, and aerial maneuvers.
 She developed an innovative and diverse moveset, which included a wide array of suplexes, submission holds, and high-flying moves.
 Her in-ring abilities and wrestling style were a testament to the quality of her training at the AJW dojo.